hidglobal/digitalpersona-sample-js-oidc/README.md

 cd digitalpersona-sample-js-oidc/
 ```
 #### 1. Setting up
-  * Log into server where DigitalPersona is installed.
+  * Log into the server where DigitalPersona is installed.
-  * Run Windows PowerShell (not regular command prompt) as an Administrator.
+  * Run Windows PowerShell (not the regular command prompt) as an Administrator.
   * Create a temporary folder.
 ```markdown
 mkdir c:/Certificates